 DJI does sell a separate remote control for the Spark that adds the convenience of joysticks to the flying experience.
 This upped the fun factor at least 5 times, as it allowed us to buzz the Spark around in a much more intuitive manner.
 If you're looking to do anything beyond selfies, we would recommend getting the remote control (link at the bottom of this page).

 We were able to complete the above hand gestures fairly easily.
 There are other, more advanced hand gestures available that we could just not get to work.
 Supposedly you can wave at the drone and it will back up and then enter an automatic tracking mode.
 Making a hands up 'touchdown' gesture will then bring the drone back to you.
-In our testing we just waved like idiots while the Spark stared back at us, unmoved and unfazed.
+In our testing, we just waved like idiots while the Spark stared back at us, unmoved and unfazed.
 We were never able to get it far enough away in the hand gesture mode to even try the touchdown-come-back-home gesture.

-The Spark earned an impressive score of 7 out of 10 in our flight quality testing, putting well ahead of the other small drones we tested.
+The Spark earned an impressive score of 7 out of 10 in our flight quality testing, putting it well ahead of the other small drones we tested.
 What really set it apart was the takeoff and landing.
-Whereas the Parrot and the YUNEEC tended to drift a bit when first taking off from the ground, we had no qualms with letting the holding the Spark right in front of our faces and letting it take off, as it was always rock solid.
+Whereas the Parrot and the YUNEEC tended to drift a bit when first taking off from the ground, we had no qualms with holding the Spark right in front of our faces and letting it take off, as it was always rock solid.

 We loved the Spark's ability to take off and land in the palm of your hand.

-The Spark's 16 minute maximum battery life again left it in between the YUNEEC (12 minutes) and the Parrot (25 minutes).
+The Spark's 16-minute maximum battery life again left it in between the YUNEEC (12 minutes) and the Parrot (25 minutes).
 Seeing as you likely won't be flying the Spark very far away, this feels like an adequate battery life, but having a spare battery isn't a bad idea.